 As there is no caption, the alternative text is providing a brief answer to the question 'What is the content conveyed by the image?'
 [12].
-In the logo, one sees a collection of graphic elements symbolising vegetation and wildlife, as well as scenic, recreational, historical and archeological values [10].
+In the logo,

 Figure 10: Photo appearing on reverse side of the cover page, along with captions and attributions, for that image and the one appearing on the cover page itself.
 The image is the anchor for a hyperlink to the caption.